-The EEA Scholarship Programme operates within the framework of EEA Grants that was established in order to reduce economic and social disparities and strengthen bilateral cooperation between Norway, Iceland, Liechtenstein (Donor States) and Beneficiary States, such as Hungary.
-It offers student, teacher and staff mobility projects and provides a platform for inter-institutional cooperation for joint-projects.
-The EEA Scholarship Programme is managed by Tempus Public Foundation.
+The EEA Grants Scholarship programme operates within the framework of EEA Grants that was established in order to reduce economic and social disparities and strengthen bilateral cooperation between Norway, Iceland, Liechtenstein (donor countries) and beneficiary countries, such as Hungary.

 How to apply for student mobility

 Hungarian higher education institutions have been awarded EEA Grants to establish co-operations with partner institutions in Norway, Iceland and Liechtenstein.
 If you are a university student in one of these countries and your institution has a partnership in Hungary, you should inquire about available scholarships at the international office.